Rather than just processing transactions, get your team to think like salespeople - and reap the rewards of upselling and increasing loyalty.

 It all starts with customer experience.
 If a patron has a great time visiting your organization, then they’re much more likely to return, donate, bring a friend or eventually become a member or subscriber.
 Your box office team has an important role to play in improving customer experience, but to really drive reattendance and revenue, you need to do more.

 Don't take customer loyalty for granted

 Create lists or programs in your CRM system to identify people whose attendance or engagement has reduced.
 Previous attenders might have good reasons for changing their habits, like a new job or baby.
 If this is the case, a little nudge from you might be all that's needed to get them back to your venue.
 Chances are, if they cared enough to engage with your offerings a year or two ago, they're unlikely to be offended if you reach out to them today.

 Here are a few ideas of audience segments to target:

 - Members or subscribers who haven’t been showing up.
-If audience members aren’t getting value from a membership or subscription, they’re the people most at risk of not renewing.
+If patrons aren’t getting value from a membership or subscription, they’re the people most at risk of not renewing.
 On your call, find out what’s preventing them from coming along.
 If it’s a short-term obstacle, consider extending their benefits for six months or a year.
 If it’s longer-term, it might be better to let them downgrade to a lower membership tier rather than losing them completely.

 - Lapsed donors.
 Look for people who made regular donations in the past, but haven’t done so this year.
-Reach out, thank them for their support, and understand what’s changed – it may be as simple as a new credit card or a renewal invitation that arrived during a busy week.
+Reach out, thank them for their support, and understand what’s changed – it may be as simple as a new credit card or that a renewal invitation that arrived in a busy week.